-“Individualised services at Novita are centred on meeting each client’s goals, strengths and needs in a way that everyone is comfortable with, recognising that the service may look different for each person,” says Jana.
+“Individualised services at Novita are centered on meeting each client’s goals, strengths and needs in a way that everyone is comfortable with, recognising that the service may look different for each person,” says Jana.

 “They can access their therapy in a way that’s specific and tailored to them and it can continue to be revised over varying points in time.

 “We can provide individualised services in the home, at one of our hubs, via telehealth, or through written programs as we have been doing with Zoe.”

 Jana and Zoe have been working together for a number of years now, so continuing to change Zoe’s support to reflect her needs has been an important part of her being able to reach her goals.

 “Jana has been able to create programs that incorporate Zoe’s interests and strengths while focusing on her speech goals,” says Sarah.

 “One of them has been slowing down her words so we can understand her and also talking in sentences with the correct words in sequence.

 “A lot of the program has been asking Zoe questions about the activities we have done and she’s been able to recall information quickly and at times used her imagination!”